escottalexander/stablecoin-challenge/README.md

 - Our precious MyUSD losing its peg!
 - The total supply of MyUSD in circulation increasing

-Now Raise the borrow rate to 30%.
+💣 Now raise the borrow rate to 30%.

+The bots are having to kiss their sweet low rate goodbye and accept the high interest they are now being charged.

 What do you notice?
 - Bots are exiting their positions